nataliethistime/atomic-lacuna/README.md

 atomic-lacuna
 =============

-The Lacuna Expanse Web Client inside an atom-shell.
-All the documentation for this is viewable on the [documentation index page](https://github.com/Vasari/atomic-lacuna/blob/master/docs/index.md).
+ > The Lacuna Expanse Web Client inside an atom-shell.
+It's cleaner, sweeter, brighter
+ > and includes a scripting console.

+In terms of documentation, the isn't a huge amount running around. *(It's kinda hard to catch, you know, being such a wildly unpredictable creature)*.
+But hey, if you want the short and sweet of it, see the ROADMAP.
+Or for more detailed (read: technical) documentation see the GOALS.
+Finally if you're a developer and want to help, CHANGES and HACKING are the places to be.

 If you have any questions or suggestions, please yell at me via the Github Issue tracker.
 I'd love to hear from you. :blush: